Queensland Air Museum

-The Queensland Air Museum is a not-for-profit community-owned aviation museum located at Caloundra Airport in Queensland, Australia.
-Its mission is to collect and preserve all aspects of aviation heritage with an emphasis on Australia and Queensland.
-The museum has the largest collection of historical aircraft in Queensland and it also has a large collection of aircraft engines, equipment, artefacts, photographs and books.
+The Queensland Air Museum is a not-for-profit all-volunteer aviation museum located in the Caloundra Airport precinct in Queensland, Australia.
+Its mission is to collect and preserve all aspects of aviation heritage with an emphasis on Australia and Queensland and to display these for the enrichment of the public.
+The museum has the largest and most diverse collection of historic aircraft in Australia and it also has a large collection of aircraft engines, equipment, artefacts, photographs, uniforms and books.

+In 2025, the museum was operated by 185 active volunteers, who contributed in excess of 38,000 hours of volunteer labour to the museum that year.